What is the Tech Nation Visa?

 Stage 2: Application for Visa – up to 3 weeks out of country and 8 weeks in country.

-This visa can be granted for up to 5 years after which you will be eligible to apply for settlement in the UK.
+This visa can be granted for up to 5 years for applications made from inside the UK, or 5 years and 4 months for applications from outside the UK.

 *Please note that this does not include additional administrative costs such as your BRP enrolment fee and NHS surcharge.